baharev/SDOPT/README.md

 [Jacobian](http://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant)
 into blocks in a fairly natural way.
 This natural block structure plays an important role in [structure-driven algorithms](README.md#structure-driven):
-Computing the optimal partitioning and ordering of the smaller systems is NP-hard in the general case; one must resort to heuristics in practice.
+Computing the optimal partitioning and ordering of the smaller subproblems is NP-hard in the general case; one must resort to heuristics in practice.
 Independent results show that the heuristic which exploits the natural block structure often yields good quality partitioning and ordering.